An important way to prevent spam and phishing is being able to prove that an email was sent by the address claiming to have sent.

 DKIM (DomainKeys Identified Mail) lets a sender crytographically sign the email, to prove that certain parts of the message haven't been tampered with.

-DKIM-signed mail can at least be forwarded (unlike SPF-signed mail), providing the process of forwarding doesn't alter any of the signed message headers.
-It does give an extra level of trust that the original mail did genuinely originate from the domain it belongs to.
+DKIM-signed mail can at least be forwarded (unlike SPF-signed mail), as long as the process of forwarding doesn't alter any of the signed message headers.
+It does give an extra level of trust that the original message did genuinely originate from the domain.

-As with SPF, DKIM also doesn't help end users detect scammers: a message can be signed from @paypal-admin.com while being sent from @paypal.com in the From header.
-There's also no way for a receiver to know if all email being sent from @paypal.com should be DKIM-signed: perhaps there's a department that doesn't yet have DKIM set up.
-Are all unsigned emails from certain domains suspicious, or not?
+As with SPF, DKIM also doesn't help end users detect scammers: a message can be signed from a certain domain while claiming to be sent from another domain in the From header.
+There's also no way for a receiver to know if all email being sent from a certain domain should be DKIM-signed.

 DMARC